CMC-lab/TranCIT/CONTRIBUTING.md

-# Contributing to Dynamic Causal Strength (DCS)
+# Contributing to TranCIT: Transient Causal Interaction

-Thank you for considering contributing to the DCS project!
+Thank you for considering contributing to the TranCIT project!
 Your help is highly appreciated and essential for improving this package.

 Whether you're reporting bugs, suggesting features, improving documentation, or submitting code — you're welcome!